 Perennial: Zones 4-9

 The full spikes and spherical shape of bee balm makes it an interesting and attractive plant for many gardens.
 Also called bergamot, horsemint, and monarda, this plant thrives best in full sun and will grow 12-36 inches high.
-Different cultivars are available in bright shades of pink, red, orange and purple.
+Different cultivars are available in bright shades of pink, red, orange, and purple, all of which attract hummingbirds.

 02 of 10